 Punishment for causing hurt to someone in an attempt to murder by a life-imprisoned criminal: Death penalty or 10 years imprisonment and also fine, let us tell you that this offense is not compromising.

-What will be the punishment under section 307 of IPC
+What will be the punishment under section 307 of the IPC

 - Section 307 of the IPC provides for very harsh punishment if the accused is found guilty of an attempt at murder.